June 23, 2016 Carole Snitzer

 The Live Q&A

 Sometimes the only thing holding someone back from making a purchase is one last, little, nagging question.
-If you have to rely on individual sales call, you may not be able to get the right technical person in front of that prospect to answer their questions.
+If you have to rely on an individual sales call, you may not be able to get the right technical person in front of that prospect to answer their questions.
 And that’s not a good enough reason to miss out on a sale!

 Put your best product managers on a webinar, and let the audience drive the conversation through Q&A and polls.
 Video adds a great personal touch for these events, even (and maybe especially) if it’s a casual video format like a webcam.

-Looking for other great tips on bottom of the funnel webinars?
+Looking for other great tips on bottom-of-the-funnel webinars?
 Check out our on-demand event, “How to Use Webinars to Close Business.”